collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 When it comes to Git commands, there are variations of how you can do things.
 I'm not going to be going into detail about that.
 At the end of this talk, there will be a slide with a link to a list of resources which will include the official Git and GitHub documentation.
 You can learn about all of the variations there.

 <!--
+Many people do now know what the proces is supposed to look like.

+Talk slides and other resources online
 Give link here?
 -->